P0806

 7

-Replace the clutch position sensor if the sweep is erratic and the electrical supply is confirmed good.
+Replace or readjust the clutch position sensor only after the wiring and supply are confirmed good.

 Related powertrain codes